 Sub foo( ) Dim aClass As mycomponent.myclass Dim var1(1 To 2, 1 To 2), var2 As Variant Dim x(1 To 2, 1 To 2) As Double Dim y1,y2 As Variant On Error Goto Handle_Error var1(1,1) = 11# var1(1,2) = 12# var1(2,1) = 21# var1(2,2) = 22# x(1,1) = 11 x(1,2) = 12 x(2,1) = 21 x(2,2) = 22 var2 = x Set aClass = New mycomponent.myclass Call aClass.foo(1,y1,var1) Call aClass.foo(1,y2,var2) Exit Sub Handle_Error: MsgBox(Err.Description) End Sub

-constructed with the same numerical data, but internally they are
+var2 are constructed with the same numerical data, but internally

 Variants with each element containing a 1-by-1

 var2 is a 1-by-1

 Variant containing a 2-by-2 array of